Learning from Data Streams: An Overview and Update

-\paragraph{Nearest neighbor methods} (e.g., $k$NN) are also heavily favored in streams \cite{pmlr-v94-roseberry18a}, as they are naturally suited to dealing with concept drift in the sense that a natural forgetting (and thus, adaptation) mechanism is forced upon the model by the simple infeasibility of storing and searching through an ever-growing buffer of instances.
+Methods like $k$-nearest neighbors ($k$NN) are also heavily favored in streams \cite{pmlr-v94-roseberry18a,roseberry2021self,melgar2021nearest}, as they are naturally suited to dealing with concept drift in the sense that a natural forgetting (and thus, adaptation) mechanism is forced upon the model by the simple infeasibility of storing and searching through an ever-growing buffer of instances.
 Variably-sized buffers are typical, and external concept-drift detection mechanisms can be incorporated anyway to flush old concepts (instances) from the buffer more quickly.
-As a non-parametric method, $k$NN is not online-learning in the parametric sense, but it is true that its decision function may be updated one instance at a time (unlike a naive implementation of Hoeffding tree).
-Data stream nearest neighbour methods are oxymorons, since they consist of nothing else but memory.
+As a non-parametric method, $k$NN is not online-learning in the parametric sense, but its decision function may be updated one instance at a time (unlike a naive implementation of Hoeffding tree induction).